I have been wearing braces for about 5 years now.

 To prevent the wire and bracket from shifting, and vice versa.

-But if this rubber is transparent, it turns into that color when you eat curry or coffee.
+But if this rubber is transparent or something, it turns into the color of curry or coffee.

 Recently, these rubbers come in a variety of colors, so if they were colored rubbers, there might not be such a concern.

 Also, fine food gets stuck.
 It clogs up a lot.